cjnankervis/Re-Climate/README.md

 ## Benefits

 The Re-Climate® API delivers the most reliable seasonal climate prediction system in Europe, with its precipitation forecasts independently assessed by the National Physical Laboratory.
-It achieves this by blending numerous climate datasets and weather models through its algorithms; and this helps organisations to accurately forecast extreme weather, calculate their risk exposure and build operational resilience.
+It achieves this by blending numerous climate datasets and weather models through its algorithms; and this helps organisations to accurately forecast extreme weather, calculate their risk exposure and build their resilience.

 Modelling weather events and seasonal climate helps decision-makers communicate losses linked to floods, drought, wind damage, hail, heatwaves or freeze days to within a few kilometres.